bavalucket/android_kernel_samsung_n770f/README.md

 ### Installation steps:

-Back up all modules (they will be permanently deleted once you install KernelSU-Next)
+Back up all previous modules (they will be permanently deleted once you install KernelSU-Next)

 Download the latest boot.img